AFAskar/studtasks/README.md

 ### Schema TBD

+// Ownership
+User has many CourseGroups
+// Membership
 CourseGroup has many Users
-User has many CourseGroups
 CourseGroup has many Tasks
-Tasks have 2 Users (1 assigned and 1 Creator) and 1 CourseGroup
+Tasks have 3 Users (1 creator ,1 assignee and 1 assignor)

 ### Features